-12 Key Factors to Know About Living in Minneapolis
+12 Key Factors to Know About Living Minneapolis

 Whether you’re thinking of relocating for school, work or retirement, Minneapolis offers something for everyone.
 You may have heard stories (the good, the bad and the unbelievable!) and you’re intrigued with finding more information on the city and all its wonders.
 You’ve come to the right place.

 Minneapolis is considered a safe city to live.
 In this article, we’ll discuss some of the common themes about Minneapolis for the standard of living, climate, housing, education, business, healthcare and recreation.
-If you’re looking for somewhere new to move and are wondering about living in Minneapolis, here are top 12 key factors you should know.
+If you’re looking for somewhere new to move and are wondering about living in Minneapolis, here are the 12 key factors you should know.

 1. Large City & Easy Access